 Revenue Recognition (Topic 606): Revenue from Contracts with Customers In July 2015, the FASB approved a one-year deferral of the effective date of ASU 2014-09, which becomes effective for the company January 1, 2018.
 The standard provides a single comprehensive revenue recognition model for contracts with customers, eliminates most industry-specific revenue recognition guidance, and expands disclosure requirements.
 The company has elected to adopt the standard using the modified retrospective transition method.
 "Sales and Other Operating Revenues" on the Consolidated Statement of Income includes excise, value-added and similar taxes on sales transactions.
 Upon adoption of the standard, revenue will exclude sales-based taxes collected on behalf of third parties, which will have no impact to earnings.
-The company's implementation efforts are focused on accounting policy and disclosure updates and system enhancements necessary to meet the standard's requirements.
-The company continues to evaluate the effect of the standard on its consolidated financial statements.
+The company completed its accounting policy and system enhancements necessary to meet the standard's requirements.
+The company does not expect the implementation of the standard to have a material effect on its consolidated financial statements.